Wellbeing and social Inclusion survey

 The research report explores these issues in more depth.
 Also published are the Easy-to-Read summary and the questionnaires used.

-Narrative Analysis of Wellbeing and Social Inclusion Consultation
+Wellbeing and Social Inclusion Consultation

 In January 2023 following the launch of the NDA’s Wellbeing and Social Inclusion survey described abvoe we held a consultation hosted jointly by the NDA and the Department of Children Equality Disability Integration and Youth (DCEDIY).
 The attendees were asked to discuss three main topics;